EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Open /register

-- Enter “1” into element #password
+- Enter “J1234a!” into element #password

-- Enter “1” into element #password2
+- Enter “J1234a!” into element #password2

-- Enter “a” into element #email
+- Enter “a@qq.com” into element #email

 - Enter "" into element #name